 PPI is a type of insurance policy that is taken out to repay your agreed monthly loan amount if you are unable to make the payments, should you be taken ill, have an accident or are made redundant.

 A personal loan – otherwise known as an unsecured loan – is taken out by an individual over a fixed term.
 This type of loan is available from a bank, building society or other financial institution without security.
 They are covered by the terms of the Consumer Credit Act.
 A lump sum will be loaned in return for you agreeing to make regular repayments, usually by direct debit.
-Personal loans are usually available from £500 up to £25,000 (security will often be needed for larger loan amounts) and are repayable over a period of time, usually between six months and 10 years.
+Personal loans are usually available from £500 up to £25,000 (security will often be needed for larger loan amounts) and are repayable over a set period of time, usually between six months and 10 years.
 For more information read the Moneyfacts Guide to Personal Loans, or to compare personal loans quickly, use our loan calculator.

 The rate of interest you'll pay on borrowing is decided by your credit score and status.
-So that you can compare products before applying (as you'll never know what rate you'll get until you're accepted), companies show a "Representative APR" in advertising.
+So you can compare products before applying (as you'll never know what rate you'll get until you're accepted), companies show a "Representative APR" in advertising.
 This is the advertised APR that a minimum percentage of customers (who are accepted) will pay.
 Under current EU rules, this minimum percentage is 51%.
 So, if a loan is advertised as being 7.5% representative APR, this means 51% of accepted applicants will get the rate of 7.5%, and 49% will get a different rate (likely to be higher).
 Mortgage lenders will show a Representative APRC which will usually apply to all applicants who are accepted for a loan.

-This type of loan is one in which some of your property (normally your home) is held by the lender as security for the amount you have borrowed, which protects the lender's investment and reduces their risk.
+This type of loan is one whereby some of your property (normally your home) is held by the lender as security for the amount you have borrowed, which protects the lender's investment and reduces their risk.
 They are also known as secured loans and are great for those wishing to borrow larger amounts or for those with a less-than-perfect credit history, such as arrears or county court judgements (CCJs).
 In terms of how they are treated from a regulation viewpoint, they are exactly the same as mainstream mortgages.
 For example, the same rules around proving that you can afford the second charge mortgage will apply, and if you fail to meet repayments, the lender can file to repossess your house to settle the debt.
 For more information read the Moneyfacts guide to second charge mortgages.
 To compare secured loans quickly, use our loan comparison tool.

 THINK CAREFULLY BEFORE SECURING OTHER DEBTS AGAINST YOUR HOME.
 YOUR HOME MAY BE REPOSSESSED IF YOU DO NOT KEEP UP REPAYMENTS ON A MORTGAGE OR ANY OTHER DEBT SECURED ON IT.
 FOR ALL LOANS, MISSING PAYMENTS WILL HAVE SEVERE CONSEQUENCES AND MAY MAKE OBTAINING CREDIT MORE DIFFICULT IN THE FUTURE.